wilsonmar/wilsonmar.github.io/_posts/2019-06-03-flood-perftest.md

 PROTIPs here provide additional commentary based on experience and foresight not available elsewhere.

-For a basic understanding of how components are related to each other, first, view the video and its narration (transcript):
+For a basic understanding of how components are related to each other, first, view the video with narration:

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/60241416-7b114800-9870-11e9-813d-47c5e4f799bd.jpg"><img alt="flood-perftest-v08-1148x586-52469.jpg" width="1148" src="https://user-images.githubusercontent.com/300046/60241416-7b114800-9870-11e9-813d-47c5e4f799bd.jpg"></a>